PADRESat/padre_meddea/README.rst

 Acknowledgements
 ----------------
-The package template used by this package is based on the one developed by the `OpenAstronomy community <https://openastronomy.org>`_ and the `SunPy Project <https://sunpy.org/>`_.
+The package template used by this package is based on the one developed by the `NASA Space Weather Science Operations Center (SWxSOC) <https://swxsoc.github.io>`_ which is based on those provided by `OpenAstronomy community <https://openastronomy.org>`_ and the `SunPy Project <https://sunpy.org/>`_.

+This project makes use of the `NASA Space Weather Science Operations Center (SWxSOC) <https://swxsoc.github.io>`_.